v-for-vincent/blog/content/django_auction.rst

 I create a new free form job and I call it "django-jenkins-yardsale".
 Up until the "specify the location of test reports" part, I just follow the tutorial verbatim.
+I'm a bit surprised there's no box asking me for the directory from which the command will be run.
+I'll probably have to retrace my steps and set that somewhere a bit later on.